LABHDUFBA/labhdufba.github.io/content/english/authors/5_juci.md

 ---

-Bachelor's degree in Social Sciences (2022) from the Federal University of Bahia (UFBA), undergraduate student in Sociology (re-entry/UFBA) and master's student in the postgraduate program in Social Sciences (PPGCS/UFBA), member and researcher at the Laboratory of Digital Humanities (LabHD/UFBA); Research topics include Digital Sociology, Digital Research Methods, Social Networks, Health-related Disinformation, and the Far-right in Brazil.
+Bachelor's in Social Sciences (2022) from the Federal University of Bahia (UFBA), undergraduate student in Sociology (re-admission/UFBA), and Master's student in the Graduate Program in Social Sciences (PPGCS/UFBA).
+Member and researcher at the Digital Humanities Laboratory (LABHDUFBA).
+Her research topics include Digital Sociology, Digital Research Methods, Social Networks, Health-Related Disinformation, and the Far Right in Brazil.